 Here we have several options to choose from.
 In our case, we already have a project created for us by the Cordova CLI in our platforms/android directory.
 Go ahead and select the option to “Import project (Eclipse ADT, Gradle, etc.)”.

 Soon after you will see another dialog entitled “Gradle Sync”.
-Click OK in order to allow the Graddle wrapper to be configured for you.
-Android Studio will continue to work for a bit (it may take several minutes) and eventually Andriod Studio will load with the project.
-You should see something similar as below:
+Click OK in order to allow the Gradle wrapper to be configured for you.
+Android Studio will continue to work for a bit (it may take several minutes).
+Then, Android Studio will load with the project.
+You should see something similar to the below image:

-Open the android folder that is under the CordovaLib folder.
+Open the Android folder that is under the CordovaLib folder.
 You will see another set of folders including assets.
 Open that up and you will see a www folder.
-Open that folder and you will see the familair index.html, css, img, and js folders.
+Open that folder and you will see the familiar index.html, css, img, and js folders.

 5.3 Building the project into Android Studio

 Congratulations!
-You have just created a Cordova application and run it on your Android device!
+You have just created a Cordova application and it ran it on your Android device!

 Our next step is to make a slight modification to our Cordova application and walk through the process of getting those changes into Android Studio.

 Section 6: Making a change and re-building the Android platform